TAINAN – ENVIRONMENT & NATURE

 • Biodiversity in Tainan臺南市文化中生命多樣性的角色

 • Tainan is located in the southern part of the Island of Taiwan.
-The ecosystems of Tainan County include coastal, riverine, wetland, mangrove, saltpan, marsh, agricultural & estuarine environments.
-Tainan County has a wide variety of habitats which accompany these ecosystems.
+The ecosystems of Tainan include coastal, riverine, wetland, mangrove, saltpan, marsh, agricultural & estuarine environments.
+They support salt fields, fish ponds & mangroves.
+The estuaries & wetlands along the coast of Tainan County act as key stopovers for migratory birds traveling betw Asia & Australia.
+With such a wide variety of ecosystems, there is also a diverse assemblage of key species, as well as a variety of issues related to the conservation of species.

 • Salt marshes, mangrove swamps & mudflats form parts of the coastal interface with the Formosa Staits in Tainan County.
 Mangrove forests are present along the coastal lagoons & in sea-coast fringe areas.
 Mangrove forests are relatively rare globally & their presence in Tainan is ecologically valuable, since they serve as nursery grounds for juvenile aquatic species, assist with carbon sequestration & help with shoreline protection.